foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/dunmer-monk.md

 * **Haas:** *Absorbs 5 Health, Magicka, and Stamina per second for 30 seconds.*
 * **Meditation:** *Drain Vitality absorbs twice as much Health, Magicka, and Stamina.*

 An alternative to the *Vampiric* spells if you want to keep your hands empty.
-The meditation will double its effect, vastly improving your endurance in combat at the expense of your enemies.
+The meditation will double its effect, vastly improving your endurance in combat at the expense of your enemies'.

 #### Elemental Fury
 *Cooldown: 60/90/120 seconds*